A Day in the Life of a Cop

 Back on Patrol

-After you've made sure that the new widow has been cared for, you get back into your patrol car and inform dispatch of the time you made notification.
+You get back into your patrol car and inform dispatch of the time you made notification.
 You advise that you're "10-98," task completed and that you're "back 10-8."

 Worn out and thirsty from the day so far, you stop at a gas station to get a cup of coffee.
 You avoid doughnut shops at all cost so you don't play into the stereotype.
 You drive through the parking lot and scope the place out one time to make sure you're not walking blindly into a robbery.

 Real Police Work: Report Writing

-After you leave the gas station, you find a vacant parking lot to catch up on reports.
+You find a vacant parking lot to catch up on reports after you leave the gas station.
 You park someplace where people can see you if they need help, and it doesn't take long before someone does.
-As they approach, you get out of your car so they can't surprise you while you're sitting down.
+You get out of your car as the man approaches so he can't surprise you while you're sitting down.
 You're always thinking tactically.

 Burglary and House Clearing

-She gives you a list of what she is missing.
-You tell her you'll do everything you can to help her get her things back and make sure she's safe and secure before you leave the scene to enter evidence into the property room at the station and write your report.
+She gives you a list of what she's missing.
+You tell her you'll do everything you can to help her get her things back, and you make sure she's safe and secure before you leave the scene to enter evidence into the property room at the station...and write another report.

-You Never Get Home On Time...
+You Never Get Home on Time

 One More Day Down

 You take off your uniform and slowly transform back into yourself.
 Tired from a long day, you lay down to go to sleep.
-Your last thoughts are about how happy you are to have the opportunity to be a police officer, and how thankful you are that you made it home safely for one more day.
+Your last thoughts are about how happy you are to have the opportunity to be a police officer, and how thankful you are that you made it home safely one more day.